 Depending on the agency you work for, there may be additional obligations you need to comply with after you leave the government sector.
-You should speak to your HR business partner and governance team to gain an understanding of any additional obligations you may have.
+You should speak to your HR business partners to gain an understanding of any additional obligations you may have.